gauravpatil123/INFO-656-Final/README.md

 **Requirements**</br>
 The requirements for dependencies & libraries for this app are mentioned in "requirements.txt"<br>
-Please create an environment with these mentioned requirements before running the app.
+Please create an environment with these mentioned requirements before running the app.<br>
+Download Anaconda on your local computer.<br>
 Run the following steps in terminal:
 ```shell
 1. conda create -n <environment name> python=3.9